Safer vehicles

 Crumple zones

-Daytime running lights/visibility
+Daytime running lights

-Daytime running lights help others to see your car more easily whilst enabling you to detect risks and identify hazards on the road.
-Although it is difficult to draw firm conclusions regarding the link between vehicle safety and vehicle colour, studies do indicate that lighter coloured vehicles have slightly less involvement in road crashes than darker coloured vehicles.
-Lighter colour vehicles provide better visibility to other road users.
+It is difficult to draw firm conclusions on the link between vehicle safety and vehicle colour.
+However, studies indicate that lighter-coloured vehicles are involved in slightly less road crashes than darker vehicles.
+Lighter-colour vehicles provide better visibility to other road users.

 Electronic Stability Control (ESC)

-For a car to be awarded a 5 star safety rating, it must have Electronic Stability Control (ESC).
-Different manufacturers have different names for ESC - for example Dynamic Stability Control (DSC) and Electronic Stabilisation Program (ESP).
-ESC is a computer-based system that helps drivers maintain control of their vehicles, particularly in adverse conditions such as wet weather.
-It continuously monitors a vehicle's speed, steering wheel angle, direction of travel and cornering acceleration, automatically applying individual brakes if there is a risk of skidding or overturning.
+ESC is a computer-based system that helps drivers maintain control of their vehicles, especially in adverse conditions such as wet weather.
+It continuously monitors a vehicle's speed, steering wheel angle, direction of travel and cornering acceleration.
+It will automatically apply individual brakes if there is a risk of skidding or overturning.

 Headrests

-These should be fitted to all seats in the car, not just front seats, to prevent serious whiplash in a crash.
-Whiplash is a leading cause of injury in minor crashes and can cause significant spinal, neck and head injury in more serious cases.
+Whiplash is a leading cause of injury in minor crashes.
+It can cause significant spinal, neck and head injury in more serious cases.

 Lane Support Systems (LSS)

-Lane Support Systems (LSS) use cameras to “read” the lines of the road and alert the driver if the car is approaching the line.
-Some systems will automatically “steer” the car away from the approached lines to safely maintain the correct course within the lines.
+Some systems will automatically steer the car away from the approached lines to safely maintain the correct course within the lines.

-Pedestrian Impact
+Pedestrian impact

 Reinforced occupant compartment